jfarmer/intro-javascript/Collections/Arrays.md

 ## Reading From Arrays

 Let's take a look at the array of months from above.
-Paste the following into the Node repl:
+Paste the following into the Node REPL:

 ```javascript
 let months = ["January", "February", "March",